frankiearzu/DSMTools/DSM Tools Suite/edgetx/readme.md

 Some basic ones:

 * **Flight Log:** this screen shows how good your link quality is.. **F** for Frame losses, and "H" for Holds (total disconnect from TX).
-* **TextGen:**  This is a tool that is used to configure Spektrum AVIAN ESCs as well as new Gen2 LemonRX receivers.
+* **TextGen:**  This is a tool that is used to configure Spektrum AVIAN ESCs as well as new Gen 2.1 LemonRX "TexGen" receivers.

 ![image](https://github.com/user-attachments/assets/0f404215-1d43-4872-9f40-f2969ac5f29a)